40 days of national prayer until pentecost

 This may take place at:

-• or other locations where vulnerable people are seeking hope
+• Locations where vulnerable people are seeking hope

 When possible, churches in the same city are encouraged to gather together, demonstrating the unity of the Church in prayer.